ll7/paf22/code/planning/behavior_agent/readme.md

 ##### `initialise()`

-Gets called everytime the behaviour is entered for a new execution.
-Add code that only needs to called once at the beginning of a behaviour (i.e. publishing a new target speed).
+Gets called every time the behaviour is entered for a new execution.
+Add code that only needs to be called once at the beginning of a behaviour (i.e. publishing a new target speed).

 ##### `update()`